Do you want to learn how to use the 10-day moving average like a pro?

 This signals indecision as both the buyers and sellers are in equilibrium.

-But since we are trading in a strong uptrend, the market is likely to continue higher after the breakout of the inside bar.
+But since we are trading in a strong uptrend (which is determined by using a moving average 10 period), the market is likely to continue higher after the breakout of the inside bar.

 So a simple entry technique is to place a buy stop order above the highs of the inside bar.